PacketLab/packetlab.github.io/docs/tutorials/first_run_local.md

 > Afterward for any received experiment descriptor from the broker, `pktendpt` creates a connection to the controller described by the descriptors.

 ## 4. Seeing the Result
 After successfully running the two commands, one should see HTML code retrieved from the HTTP server `www.example.com`.
 Congratulations, you have just run your first experiment using PacketLab!
 For more information, see below for a rundown of what exactly happened for the HTML code to be displayed.
-Also see **[Running our First External Experiment](/tutorial/first_run_external)** on steps to run the example mlets with external (CAIDA) endpoints.
+Also see **[Running our First External Experiment](/tutorial/first_run_external)** on steps to run the example mlets with external endpoints.
 > Note one can kill the two processes with SIGINT directly.

 ### Process Rundown